mmbmf1/mmbmf1/posts/vector-similarity-search.md

 ## Benefits

-- Semantic search - Find content by meaning
+- **Semantic search** - Find content by meaning.
+Vector similarity search understands context and relationships, not just exact keyword matches.
-- Performance - Database-level operations
+- **Performance** - Database-level operations.
+PostgreSQL handles vector calculations efficiently using specialized indexes and optimized operators.
-- Flexibility - Combine with keyword search
+- **Flexibility** - Combine with keyword search.
+You can blend semantic search with traditional full-text search for the best of both worlds.
-- Scalability - Works with large datasets
+- **Scalability** - Works with large datasets.
+Vector indexes make similarity search fast even with millions of documents, enabling real-time semantic search at scale.

 Next: [building-rag-api.md](./building-rag-api.md)